-Experimental time on the facility is allocated on the basis of proposals submitted by collaborations of scientists, with one principal investigator or a spokesperson proposing a specific project that utilizes a distinct amount of beam time on a particular beam line or beam collision point, and which typically requires complex scientific instrumentation.
-Facility directors seek advice from facility Program Advisory Committees to determine the allocation of this valuable scientific resource.
+Experimental time on the facility is allocated on the basis of proposals submitted by collaborations of scientists usually represented by a principal investigator or spokesperson.
+Each proposal defines a specific project that utilizes a distinct amount of beam time on a particular beam line or beam collision point, and which typically requires complex scientific instrumentation.
+Facility directors seek advice from facility Program Advisory Committees in determining the allocation of their valuable scientific resources.
 The facility Program Advisory Committees review research proposals requesting resources and time at the facilities and then provide advice on the scientific merit, technical feasibility, and personnel requirements of the proposals.
 Most users directly utilize the facility on-site, working with a host instrument scientist to set up their experiment at a particular beam line or end station.
 Some users are authorized to remotely generate data through computer access to physical instrumentation.
 Other users play a key role in developing the instrumentation which is essential for the experiment to be conducted at the facility.

-• On-Site User: An individual who is or has the intent to be physically present at the facility to conduct research on an approved research proposal during the reporting period.
+On-Site User: An individual who is or has the intent to be physically present at the facility to conduct research on an approved research proposal during the reporting period.
 Facility staff are counted as users if they participate in an approved experiment.